pdwrc/rc-light-controller/README.md

 * Improved automated brake light mode.
 * Read out of current and minimum battery voltage.
 * Fine adjustment of brightness levels using the AVC knob on the transmitter.
+* A "flash" mode, available when the vehicle is moving.

 A Spektrum Smart receiver and ESC communicate using the SRXL2 protocol rather than PWM.
 This allows a single connection to get access to control data for